Awatanka/instock-duncan/README.md

 The website is fully responsive for mobile, tablet, and desktop viewing and users can add, edit or delete both warehouses and inventory items (full CRUD operations).

+My contribution to the project:
+Lakpa and me were fully responsible for setting beckend part and database.

 ## The Team

 This project was built with the collaboration of: <br>